Colin-Fredericks/edx_resource_bank/README.md

 You'll have to create the mySQL database yourself.
 Check out resource_bank/settings.py to see/change names and passwords for that database.
 The django code will take care of creating any tables within the database.

 You'll need the [python mySQL](http://sourceforge.net/projects/mysql-python/) package.
 You'll also need the python "CSV" and "re" packages, but they seem to be built into most distributions.
+The course-reader needs "lxml" and "collections" as well.

 [Fieldmaker](https://django-fieldmaker.readthedocs.org/en/latest/index.html) has been removed for now, but may make its way back in at some point.
 I'd also like to get [South](http://south.aeracode.org/) working, but damned if I can figure it out right now.